Trump: The Rusical: Episode

 During preparations for the main challenge, Yvie Oddly reveals she has Ehlers–Danlos syndrome, type 3, a connective tissue disease, Nina West describes being harassed during college in the wake of the murder of Matthew Shepard, and Mercedes Iman Diamond (the first Muslim contestant on the show) addresses Islamophobia and explains her previous reluctance to discuss her religion on the show.
 Silky Nutmeg Ganache also explains she is a registered Republican because of party gerrymandering and "gentrification and movement of the districts".
 She explains, "It's very important that people realize that if you want to stop that within the political process, get smarter than them.
 Register as a Republican, and they'll have to redo everything."

-Joel McHale and Tiffany Pollard are guest judges.
+Joel McHale (left, pictured in 2023) and Tiffany Pollard (right) are guest judges.

 The musical features former contestant Ginger Minj as Donald Trump.
 Ross Mathews also participates by interjecting a line from the judges panel at Ra'Jah O'Hara as Newman; Mathews and Newman competed on the first season of Celebrity Big Brother, a spin-off of the American reality television series Big Brother.
-RuPaul introduces guest judges Joel McHale and Tiffany Pollard, and reveals the theme for the runway: "Orange Alert".
-Most contestants wear orange-colored outfits.
-Shuga Cain's look is a parody of Trump.
-Her outfit is blue and resembles a business suit, but her face is colored orange.
-She eats Cheetos while walking the runway, rubs some of the Cheetos residue on her face, and gestures a "pussy grab", alluding to the Donald Trump Access Hollywood tape.
+RuPaul welcomes fellow panelists, including guest judges Joel McHale and Tiffany Pollard.
+RuPaul then reveals the theme for the runway: "Orange Alert".

 Scarlet Envy, Nina West, Ariel Versace, Plastique Tiara, Shuga Cain, and A'Keria C. Davenport are declared safe.
-RuPaul tells Scarlet she did a good job casting for the musical.
+RuPaul tells Scarlet Envy she did a good job casting for the musical.
 Yvie Oddly, Silky Nutmeg Ganache, and Brooke Lynn Hytes receive positive feedback from the judges, while Ra'Jah O'Hara, Mercedes Iman Diamond, and Vanessa Vanjie Mateo receive negative critiques for their lack of performance in the musical.
 RuPaul names Silky Nutmeg Ganache the winner of the challenge.
-Mercedes Iman Diamond and Ra'Jah O'Hara are deemed the bottom two and lip sync battle to James Brown's "Living in America".
+Mercedes Iman Diamond and Ra'Jah O'Hara are deemed the bottom two and lip-sync battle to James Brown's "Living in America".
 RuPaul declares Ra'Jah O'Hara the winner of the lip sync battle, eliminating Mercedes Iman Diamond from the competition.
 Mercedes Iman Diamond ululates as she exits the stage.